High-contrast double Bragg interferometry via detuning control: Introduction

-Double Bragg diffraction (DBD) is a large-momentum-transfer technique used in atom interferometry that couples atoms to symmetric momentum states via two counter-propagating optical lattices with orthogonal polarizations (Fig.~\ref{fig: AI}, left panel), first demonstrated by the group of Rasel and his collaborators within the QUANTUS consortium~\cite{Ahlers-PRL-2016}.
-Compared to single Bragg diffraction (SBD) and Raman schemes, DBD offers a doubled interferometric scale factor at a given order while operating entirely within a single internal state, thereby avoiding the additional decoherence channels inherent to Raman transitions~\cite{Ozeri-2005-PRL, Uys-PRL-2010}.
-Moreover, its intrinsic parity symmetry~\cite{Li-PRR-2024} suppresses laser phase noise and systematic effects, making it well-suited for microgravity applications~\cite{Barrett-NatComm-2016, Becker-Nature-2018, Gaaloul-NatCom-2022, Elliott-Nature-2023} and horizontal geometries~\cite{Gebbe-NatCom-2021, Ahlers-PRL-2016}.
-However, the multi-level nature of Bragg transitions introduces unwanted parasitic paths and diffraction phases~\cite{Hartmann-PRA-2020, Kirsten-Siemss-Fitzek-PRL-2023}, reducing the efficiencies of the beam-splitter (BS) and the mirror (M) operations and thus limiting the overall contrast of DBD-based interferometers~\cite{Ahlers-PRL-2016, Gebbe-NatCom-2021, Stolzenberg-PRL-2025}.
+Double Bragg diffraction (DBD) is an LMT technique used in atom interferometry that couples atoms to symmetric momentum states via two counter-propagating optical lattices with orthogonal polarizations (Fig.~\ref{fig: AI}, left panel), first demonstrated by the group of Ernst Maria Rasel and his collaborators within the QUANTUS consortium~\cite{Ahlers-PRL-2016}.
+Compared to single Bragg and Raman schemes~\cite{Torii-PRA-2000, Bordé-PLA-1989, Kasevich-Chu-PRL-1991, Kasevich-Chu-APB-1992}, DBD doubles the interferometric scale factor at a given order while operating entirely within one internal state, eliminating hyperfine-state decoherence channels~\cite{Ozeri-2005-PRL, Uys-PRL-2010}.
+Relative to double Raman diffraction (DRD)~\cite{Gauguet-DRD-2009}, DBD is significantly simpler to implement experimentally: its required two-photon detuning typically lies in the kHz regime (rather than GHz), unwanted acousto-optic-modulator-generated sidebands are easily removed in free space, and the same laser system can drive subsequent Bloch oscillations (BO) for momentum transfer at the $10^2$–$10^3\,\hbar k_L$ scale~\cite{Gebbe-NatCom-2021}, where $k_L$ is the laser wave number.
+Moreover, higher-order single diffraction up to $24\,\hbar k_L$~\cite{Mueller-PRL-2008} and sequential diffractions up to $102\,\hbar k_L$~\cite{Chiow-prl-2011} have only been demonstrated with Bragg diffraction to date.
+DBD also exhibits an intrinsic parity symmetry~\cite{Li-PRR-2024} that suppresses common-mode phase noise, making it particularly suitable for horizontal geometries and microgravity platforms~\cite{Barrett-NatComm-2016, Becker-Nature-2018, Gaaloul-NatCom-2022, Elliott-Nature-2023}.
+However, the conventional retro-reflected DBD configuration~\cite{Ahlers-PRL-2016, Gebbe-NatCom-2021} cannot operate in non-degenerate settings (e.g., vertical geometries under gravity), which limits its competitiveness and practical applicability.